commercionetwork/commercionetwork/docs/README.md

 Main-net Almerico:  [mainnet.commercio.network](https://mainnet.commercio.network)

+#### How can I Get COM token

+COM Token are reserved to the founders of the chain and infrastructure operators (Validators) If you are interested in becoming a validator contact info@commercio.network

+#### How can I Get CCC Token

+CCC can be minted creating a position with COM tokens through the commercio wallet app.
+The function is available in the CCC Menu

+CCC can be bought directly from commercio.network contacting info@commercio.network .The Buy function in the commercio.app  actually is not available

 ### The Test-net

 Testnet, as the name suggests, is an alternative network for the developers for testing purposes.
 It's a playground.
 You can use testnet as a demo network for experimenting.
 It’s like the beta stage of a blockchain network.
 A testnet is a blockchain made available for developers.
 It allows anyone to conduct experiments without wasting real tokens.
 A testnet is like a demo network where tokens do not have any value.
 You can easily test out any app on a testnet because it provides you a sandbox environment separate from the main blockchain.